-Since then, the campaign to bring same-sex marriage to Australia has slowly ramped up but no government has committed to passing it.
+Since then, the campaign to bring same-sex marriage to Australia has slowly ramped up but no government had previously committed to passing it.

 In 2013, outspoken conservative and former trainee priest Tony Abbott became prime minister, apparently eliminating all hope of same-sex marriage during his term in office.

 But in 2015, after loud demands from some of his ministers, Abbott announced there would be a national vote, or plebiscite, to decide the future of marriage equality.

 To hold the plebiscite, the government needed money and to get that money it need to pass legislation through Australia’s parliament.